Hidayatullah National Law University: Admission

-Admissions to Undergraduate and postgraduate courses is made on the basis of merit as assessed through Common Law Admission Test (CLAT).
-Prior to 2008, admissions were conducted through National Entrance Tests which was replaced by CLAT as per the Supreme Court of India's directives.
+Admissions to undergraduate and postgraduate courses is made on the basis of merit as assessed through the Common Law Admission Test (CLAT).
+Prior to 2008, admissions were conducted through National Entrance Tests which was replaced by the CLAT as per the Supreme Court of India's directives.
 Admissions to the PhD Program is conducted separately by the University.
 Students belonging to the state domicile Scheduled Castes and Scheduled Tribes and Other Backward Class, and PWD and minorities are provided with scholarships by the state government.

 Common Law Admission Test

 HNLU conducted the Common Law Admission Test (CLAT) in 2013 & in 2022.
-CLAT is conducted for admission into various academic programs (LLB and LLM) of the 24 National Law Universities (NLUs) in India.
+The CLAT is conducted for admission into various academic programs (LLB and LLM) of the 24 National Law Universities (NLUs) in India.